 My short stories have appeared in magazines and anthologies (e.g. The Stinging Fly, Ambit, Bath Flash Fiction Award Anthology vol.3, TSS Publishing, Boyne Berries, Force 10, Cuírt Journal, Macondo – Die Lust am Lesen, LiMa -Literaturmagazin des BVJA).

 Up until a few years ago all my fiction was in German, but somewhere along the journey I switched to writing in English.
-So far it’s been an exciting, endlessly fascinating process I intend to write more about in the future.
-My love of the visual, which, ironically, has sidetracked me from focusing on my writing for years, is another factor that shapes my fiction.
+So far it’s been an exciting, fascinating process I intend to write more about in the future.
+My love of the visual, which, ironically, has sidetracked me from focusing on my writing for years, is a huge factor that shapes my fiction.

 When I haven’t been writing or involved in other creative projects, I’ve worked in the arts and educational sector as a lecturer, curator and facilitator.
 I’m currently Literary Guide for the Reading Rooms programme at Verbal Arts Centre, Derry, where I curate literature – short stories and poetry mostly – for shared reading sessions in the community, promoting dialogue and wellbeing.